nhoening/fjd/README.md

-Where you specify which command to execute and where results should go (note: if the path to the executable is relative, it should be relative to the worker, while the logfile should be relative to the job).
+Where you specify which command to execute and where results should go (note: if the path to the executable is relative, it should be relative to the worker, whereas the path to the logfile should be relative to the job).

-Your executable gets this configuration file passed as a command line parameters, so it can access in which logfile to write to and which parameters it needs to adhere to (only the ``[meta]`` - section is ``fjd``-specific, actually).
+Your executable gets this configuration file passed as a command line argument.
+This way, it can see for itself in which logfile to write to.

+In addition, you can put other job-specific configuration in there for the exeuctable to see, as I did here in the ``[params]``-section (in fact, only the ``[meta]``-section is ``fjd``-specific).

-You can see how that works by the simple example in the ``test`` directory.
+You can see how it all comes together by looking at the simple example in the ``test`` directory where there is one script that represents a job and one that creates ten jobs and puts them in the queue.